bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 ></state>
 >```

-Note that each of our rate parameters have 4 **dimensions** but we do not specify this value for our origin; while our **piecewise constant** rates can change three times in each iteration (resulting in four fixed values), only a single origin value is needed, and we therefore do not need to specify its number of dimensions (as 1).
+Note that each of our rate parameters have 4 **dimensions** but that we do not specify this value for our origin; while our **piecewise constant** rates will have four values in each iteration (one for each time interval), only a single origin value is needed, and we therefore do not need to specify its number of dimensions (as 1).

 As before, the `init` block is not needed for this analysis.